Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 - External outreach service: This promotes the university’s community engagement and public service goals, and often increases opportunities for student real-life experiences.
 Examples of such activities include professional work or consulting for government and industry that does not interfere with academic responsibilities, participation in economic development efforts, presentations to schools, industries and other community organizations, media interviews, consultation with other educational institutions; participation in accreditation committee visits, establishing international connections, developing or mentoring internships, and participating in service learning projects.
 Some faculty will expand these external activities to a much higher academic level, conduct in depth studies, and publish their findings.
 This scholarship of engagement is a serious contribution to the dossier.

-There are three main levels of evaluation in any tenure and/or promotion process – the department level, the school level, and the university level.
-The evaluation committees at the three levels are called the Department TAP (Tenure and Promotion) Committee, the School TAP Committee and the CDFPT (Council of Deans and Faculty on Promotion and Tenure) respectively.
+There are three main levels of evaluation in any tenure and/or promotion (TAP) process – the department level, the school level, and the university level.
+The evaluation committees at the three levels are called the Department TAP Committee, the School TAP Committee and the CDFPT (Council of Deans and Faculty on Promotion and Tenure).
 The full process takes approximately one year to complete.
 An overall description of the process can be found in Section D 9 of the 2013 Faculty Handbook.

-The CDFPT application material must arrive at the Office of the Provost according to the deadline schedule given below.
-In most cases, the candidates for tenure and/or promotion are nominated by the department and school TAP committees, but faculty not nominated by these committees can choose to nominate themselves by submitting a letter to the CDFPT and the dean of their school.
+The CDFPT application material must be submitted to the system used to review tenure and/or promotion according to the deadline schedule given below.
+In most cases, the candidates for tenure and/or promotion are nominated to go to CDFPT by the department and school TAP committees, but faculty not nominated by these committees can choose to nominate themselves by submitting a letter to the CDFPT and the dean of their school.

 The CDFPT receives the candidate’s dossier for evaluation.
 This dossier contains several items.
-The only item which is open to the candidate is the faculty eDossier.
-The remaining items in the dossier are confidential, and available only to members of the evaluating committees.
 The list of items in the candidate’s tenure and/or promotion dossier are:

-- Fact Sheet completed by the candidate summarizing his/her educational background, teaching experience and relevant professional activities.
+- Fact Sheet.
+This form, completed by the candidate and signed by the Dean’s office, summarizes the candidate’s educational background, teaching experience and relevant professional activities.

-- Evaluation of Tenure and/or Promotion Recommendation Forms are completed by: (1) the department TAP committee; (2) the department chair; (3) the school TAP committee; and (4) the school dean.
+- Evaluation of Tenure and/or Promotion Forms: These forms are confidential and are completed by: (1) the department TAP committee; (2) the department chair; (3) the school TAP committee; and (4) the school dean.
 These forms are filled and included in the dossier as successive evaluations take place.
 (If the candidate is a department chair, the department chair recommendation form will be completed by an Associate Dean or other senior faculty member in the school chosen by the dean.)

-- Confidential external letters are solicited in the manner described in Appendix 1.
-In addition, archived information from the request process of the external letters is also included, as described in Appendix 1.
+- Confidential External Letters.
+These letters are solicited in the manner described in Appendix 1.

 The deadlines for various process steps are given below as approximate calendar dates and are annually updated by the Provost’s office and the Faculty Councils:

-May 1: Candidates for promotion should notify the department chair and Dean that it is necessary to develop a list of external reviewers for the candidate’s scholarly publications/creative work.
+April week 1: Candidates for tenure and/or promotion should notify the department chair that it is necessary to develop a list of external evaluators.

-June 15: Scholarly and creative work that will be evaluated by external reviewers plus any additional materials for external reviewers as described in Appendix 1 must be submitted to the chair by this date.
-Work submitted after this deadline cannot be guaranteed consideration by external reviewers.
+June week 2: Scholarly work that will be evaluated by external evaluators plus any additional materials for external evaluators as described in Appendix 1 must be submitted to the system by this date.
+Work submitted after this deadline is not sent to be considered by external evaluators.

-October 15: External assessment letters should be received by this date.
-Most requests for external letters are sent in early summer, so that the evaluators get adequate time to respond.
-The external letters and other letters of evaluation are placed in the dossier.
+August week 3: External assessment letters should be received by this date.
+Requests for external letters are sent in early summer, so that the evaluators get adequate time to respond.

-October 30: Department TAP Committee deliberates and votes after reviewing the candidate’s dossier.
+September week 4: Candidates that have Department TAP committees - Department TAP Committee deliberates and votes after reviewing the candidate’s dossier.
 The Department TAP Committee completes an Evaluation of Tenure and/or Promotion Recommendation Form, (including the vote) and puts it in the dossier.
-The department chair gives a written recommendation on an Evaluation of Tenure and/or Promotion Recommendation Form and includes it in the dossier.
-The department chair informs the candidate in writing, giving the department TAP committee vote and the Yes/No recommendation.
+The Department Chair gives an independent written recommendation on an Evaluation of Tenure and/or Promotion Recommendation Form and includes it in the dossier.
+The department chair informs the candidate in writing, giving the department TAP committee’s vote and the Yes/No recommendation.

 Mid-November: Faculty Councils elect the CDFPT and Appeals Committee representatives and alternates in a timely fashion and submit this information to the provost.
 The 2013 Pace Handbook describes the CDFPT and the Appeals Committee in Section 8e.

-November 30: School TAP committee deliberates and votes after reviewing the candidate’s dossier.
-The school TAP committee completes an Evaluation of Tenure and/or Promotion Recommendation Form (including the vote) and puts it in the dossier.
-The school dean gives a written recommendation on an Evaluation of Tenure and/or Promotion Recommendation Form and includes it in the dossier.
-The school dean informs the candidate in writing, giving the school TAP committee vote and the Yes/No recommendation.
+November week 2: School TAP committee deliberates and votes after reviewing the candidate’s dossier.
+The School TAP committee completes an Evaluation of Tenure and/or Promotion Recommendation Form (including the vote) and puts it in the dossier.
+The School Dean gives a written recommendation on an Evaluation of Tenure and/or Promotion Recommendation Form and includes it in the dossier.
+The School Dean informs the candidate in writing, giving the school TAP committee’s vote and the Yes/No recommendation.

-February 7: The CDFPT forwards their recommendations.
-The president, the provost, the dean, the department chair and the location councils are simultaneously notified The deans will notify the candidates who were recommended by the CDFPT.
+February week 1: The president, the provost, the Dean, the Department Chair and the location councils are simultaneously notified.
+The Deans will notify the candidates who were recommended by the CDFPT.
 The Provost will contact other candidates not recommended by the CDFPT to inform them of the Appeal process.

 At the February or March Location Council Meetings: Location councils vote upon CDFPT recommendations and forward results to the president.